Summer Enrichment Program for Interns

-- Be currently enrolled or recently graduated from a U.S. graduate school in a Masters in Health Administration program or a comparable degree.
+- Be currently enrolled or recently graduated U.S. graduate student in a MHA/ MPH/ MBA or a comparable degree.
 (We currently cannot place undergraduates.)

 - Maintain a 3.0 GPA

 Applying for the program.

 Application is a simple process.
 It can be broken down into these seven (7) steps:

 1.)
 Visit our Online Database by clicking here.
 (Bookmark this page for later reference.)

 2.)
 In the field, "Enter your Organization:" enter IFDSEP.

 3.)
 Enter your contact information into the blank applicant profile.
 (Note: Do not fill out the grey "Host Site Section".
 Skip down and complete the blue "Student Section".)
 Do not skip any fields.
 You must complete the profile to register.
 (The registry will not save your progress.
 If you close the window or leave before it is complete, your work will be lost.)

 4.)
 Once you complete the profile, you will receive a confirmation email with your Profile Id.
 Save that information.
 You will need it to login and update your profile or upload documents.
 (Note: If you do not receive a confirmation email, then your profile was not completed.
 You will need to create a new profile.)

 5.)
 Assemble your Application Packet Materials and upload them to your "App Packet" page.
 Questions about the Application packet materials are answered at the bottom of this page.
 They include: